Behavioral & Cognitive Disorders

 • Chronic inflammatory demyelinating polyneuropathy

 Focal myokymia is associated with diverse syndromes and disorders of both the central and peripheral nervous system.
 Radiation plexitis, Guillain-Barré syndrome, multiple sclerosis, pontine tumor, timber rattlesnake envenomation, and ocular myokymia due to neurovascular compression are all potential causes of focal myokymia.
 Myokymia appears in 60% to 70% of radiation-induced brachial or lumbosacral plexopathies; it may involve a few muscles with relatively preserved strength and can persist for many years after irradiation.
 The presence of myokymia in a symptomatic extremity following radiation of a mass lesion in the vicinity of the plexus favors radiation injury over tumor recurrence, although myokymic discharges may rarely appear with tumor infiltration of the plexus as well.
+Myokymia occurs from a few weeks to many years after radiation therapy.
+The presence of pain is an early sign of neoplastic infiltration as well as the presence of Horner syndrome.
 Transient myokymia occurs in 17% of Guillain-Barré cases and may last up to 6 weeks.
 It is more common in the face (where it is usually bilateral), involves mildly weak muscles, and is seen more often in women.
 In multiple sclerosis, myokymia is also more common in the face and is also transient, but it can last up to 3 months.
 It is usually unilateral, involves nonparetic muscles, can recur on the same or opposite side, and may respond to injection with botulinum toxin type A. In contrast, posterior fossa tumors cause persistent and unilateral myokymia.
 Although pontine glioma is the most likely neoplasm to cause myokymia, it may also appear with cerebellar astrocytomas, schwannomas, and pontine metastases.
 Facial myokymia and myokymia in a bitten extremity are also features of timber rattlesnake envenomation.
 In these cases, facial myokymia is caused by a hematogenous spread of the venom and resolves within several hours of antivenin administration.
-Myokymia produces an abduction and adduction tremor of the fingers when the arm is bitten or a vertical tremor of the toes when the leg is attacked, each of which typically resolves over 3 days (15).
-Persistent facial myokymia may also be a focal manifestation of K+ channel antibody syndrome (18).
+Myokymia produces an abduction and adduction tremor of the fingers when the arm is bitten or a vertical tremor of the toes when the leg is attacked, each of which typically resolves over 3 days (19).
+Persistent facial myokymia may also be a focal manifestation of K+ channel antibody syndrome (22).

 Generalized myokymia is present as part of any of the neuromyotonic syndromes.
-It may be one feature of mercury poisoning, which also causes hyperhidrosis, neuromyotonia, constipation, tremor, and encephalopathy.
-Generalized myokymia can also be seen in timber rattlesnake envenomation, episodic ataxia with myokymia (EA1), and a few cases of chronic inflammatory demyelinating polyneuropathy (15; 07).
+It may be a feature of mercury poisoning, which also causes hyperhidrosis, neuromyotonia, constipation, tremor, and encephalopathy (38).
+Generalized myokymia can also be seen in timber rattlesnake envenomation, episodic ataxia with myokymia (EA1), and a few cases of chronic inflammatory demyelinating polyneuropathy (19; 08).

 He had no other clinical disorders.
 He took no medications and had no allergies.
 He had smoked until 30 years of age, drank alcohol socially, and had never used illicit drugs.
 No one in his family suffered from any neurologic or autoimmune disorders.

 Clinical myokymia.
 A 35-year-old woman with relapsing-remitting multiple sclerosis for 7 years presented with a 2-week history of persistent twitching of the right facial muscles.
 No facial weakness or numbness was reported.
-There was no double vision and speech and swallowing were unaffected.
+There was no double vision; speech and swallowing were unaffected.

 She had no medical problems other than multiple sclerosis and had not had any surgeries.
 She had been on interferon beta 1a for 4 years.
 Other medications included baclofen for leg spasticity and oxybutynin for a hyperactive bladder.
 Family history was unremarkable.